Sitting on the hillside

 Count me out

-I don't need the time of day
+I don't need the times of day

-Anytime with me's ok
+Anytime with me's okay

 I just don't want you using up my time